RTEMS/rtems-docs/c_user/task_manager.rst

-If the task specified by id is currently holding any binary semaphores which use the priority inheritance algorithm, then the task’s priority cannot be lowered immediately.
-If the task’s priority were lowered immediately, then priority inversion results.
-The requested lowering of the task’s priority will occur when the task has released all priority inheritance binary semaphores.
-The task’s priority can be increased regardless of the task’s use of priority inheritance binary semaphores.
+If the task specified by id is currently holding any binary semaphores which use the priority inheritance algorithm, then the task's priority cannot be lowered immediately.
+If the task's priority were lowered immediately, then priority inversion results.
+The requested lowering of the task's priority will occur when the task has released all priority inheritance binary semaphores.
+The task's priority can be increased regardless of the task's use of priority inheritance binary semaphores.

 TASK_MODE - Change the current task mode